marco262/my_wiki/data/dnd/subclass/combat-medic.md

 || 13th || _[[[spell:aura of purity]]]_, _[[[spell:death ward]]]_ ||
 || 17th || _[[[spell:circle of power]]]_, _[[[spell:mass cure wounds]]]_ ||

-## Aether Turrets
+## Aether Turret

 _3rd-level Combat Medic feature_

-You have developed a set of four aetherically-empowered turrets that sit sheathed upon your back.
-You can mentally command them to float around you, requiring no action, or return them to your back in the same manner.
+You have developed an aetherically-empowered turret that sits sheathed upon your back when not in use.
+You can mentally command it to float over your shoulder, requiring no action, or return it to your back in the same manner.

-The aether turrets are a magical ranged weapon that deal 1d6 force damage, with a range of 30/120 feet.
-When attacking with your aether turrets, you can use your Intelligence modifier, instead of your Dexterity modifier, for the attack and damage rolls.
+The Aether Turret are a magical ranged weapon that you are proficient with.
+It deals 1d6 force damage, with a range of 30/120 feet.
+When attacking with your Aether Turrets, you can use your Intelligence modifier, instead of your Dexterity modifier, for the attack and damage rolls.

+The Aether Turret's damage increases by 1d6 when you reach 9th level (2d6), 13th level (3d6), and 17th level (4d10).

 ## Aetheric Link

 _3rd-level Combat Medic feature_

 You have learned to achieve an arcane connection with an ally, which lets you channel aether to them during combat to help keep them invigorated and fighting ready.
-As an action, you choose a willing creature you can see to give them your aetheric link.
+As an action, you choose a willing creature you can see to give them your Aetheric Link.
 This link lasts until you give it another creature, or you finish a long rest.

-Whenever you deal damage with your aether turrets, the creature with your aetheric link gains a number of temporary hit points equal to the damage you dealt.
+Whenever you deal damage with your Aether Turrets, the creature with your Aetheric Link gains a number of temporary hit points equal to the damage you dealt.

 ## Aetheric Burst

 _5th-level Combat Medic feature_

 When you cast an artificer spell, you may choose a number of creatures you can see within 30 feet of you, up to your Intelligence modifier (minimum of 1).
 Roll a d6.
 Each of those creatures earn that many temporary hit points.

 ## Aetheric Charge